alexdongli0829/hbase_thrift_kerberos/README.md

 xst -k thrift2.keytab -norandkey thrift2

 #copy thrift2.keytab to the class path
 Need thrift2.keytab in the class path.
-I tried to add the keytab into the jar however, its not working, no idea why
+I tried to add the keytab into the jar however, its not working

 example: